School of Law

 In an ever-changing, increasingly globalised society, the pressure to compete in this more cosmopolitan jobs market has shaped how we think about our degrees and the students who are taking them.
 As such, an LLB from QUB prepares students for both the legal and the non-legal job market due to the suite of skills that they develop throughout their time here.

 Communication skills as broadly conceived are enhanced through the reading, writing and speaking requirements of the degree.
 Oral reasoning skills in particular evolve through class participations, oral examinations and moots (a type of legal debating!) while much focus is placed on attention to detail.
 This prepares the future lawyer for sourcing that exact detail from a particular case; and the future professional in a non-legal career to read through huge amounts of material and data and identify the pertinent information for their particular project.
 This in turn develops their organizational skills, an asset to any profession!

 The Single Honours Law degree requires students to complete 18 modules, normally over three years of study.

 Students take 6 modules in each academic year – with 3 modules taken in Semester 1 and 3 modules taken in Semester 2.
 First and second year modules are all compulsory.
-In Third Year the majority of modules are optional except a compulsory Legal Theory module or Research Project.
+In Third Year there is a compulsory year-long dissertation module.
+In addition to this students select four optional modules.
 In considering which optional modules to take, students who wish to obtain a Qualifying Law Degree (QLD) for entrance to the legal profession, must take specific modules.

 Optional modules reflect the research areas of our Faculty and these can include;